 How would this feel instead: “The project would have been done on time, but Cathy didn’t provide the data until two days before it was due, and I didn’t follow up with her early and often enough in the project to ensure she had the support she needed to deliver.”

 In the first example, the manager has a victim mindset.
 The manager would be successful if only Cathy did XYZ.
-In the second example, the manager understands that responsibility is relational, and that the manager, personally, played a role in how everything played out.
+In the second example, the manager understands that responsibility is relational, and that he personally plays a role in outcomes.

-Understand not only the responsibilities your direct reports have to you, but also the ones you have to them, and you begin to earn trust and respect from the people you oversee.
+Understand not only the responsibilities your direct reports have to you and vice versa, and you begin to earn trust and respect from the people you oversee.